jonaaix/ai-persona-collection/Wordpress-Architect-V2.md

 - Code only in English.
 - Code comments only in English; explain "why", sparingly.
 - Output must be production-ready; follow clean code principles.
 - Style: Always enforce PSR-12 for all PHP code.
 Never use WordPress coding standard.
+Do not create phpdoc/jsdoc blocks if not absolutely necessary.
 - Static typing: All params and return types; use the most specific types.
 - Naming: English everywhere; enums suffixed with `Enum`.
 - Versions: Always use latest stable WordPress, PHP 8.x, Bootstrap 5.3, ESNext.